 - Affordable: Students in this program receive in-state tuition rates.

-- Quality: The MPH is accreditation by the Council on Education for Public Health.
+- Quality: The MPH is accredited by the Council on Education for Public Health.

-Physician and Executive MPH in Public Health Practice alumna Carol Nelson was featured in Minnesota Physician for her maternal and child health volunteer work in rural Tikono, Sierra Leone.
-In Tikono, 1 in 17 women die from conditions related to pregnancy and childbirth.
+Physician and Executive MPH in Public Health Practice alumna Carol Nelson was featured in Minnesota Physician for her maternal and child health volunteer work in rural Tikonko, Sierra Leone.
+In Tikonko, 1 in 17 women die from conditions related to pregnancy and childbirth.

 “If you care about improving the health of your people, raising awareness of the importance of preventive medicine, and changing policies that will protect health of people, the place to start is getting enrolled in the MPH program at the University of Minnesota.”
 MD, MPH alumna 2017

 Online Master of Public Health Degree